The WonderLit Path

 Throughout the JOURNEY, you'll be writing with more and more flow, and making a "breadcrumb trail" of insights as you complete each chapter.
 At the end of the JOURNEY, you'll know what your protagonist's liberation means to you.
 You'll be able to tell your story with power and conviction, through different points of view.
 You will also have written a lot of material that reflects your own wisdom and experience.
 Some people move from doing WonderLit to writing memoirs, or more powerfully telling personal stories.

-If, at the end of the JOURNEY, you wish to get a better understanding of the narrative that the fairy tales confronts and overthrows, you'll be encouraged to go on to DEEP WORK.
-Here we do a post mortem on the negative power in your story and find out how the narrative took hold and how the spell was broken.
-We also look at the unreconciled characters and forge new paths to reconciliation that our relevant to our lives and times.
+If, at the end of the JOURNEY, you wish to get a better understanding of the negative powers that your fairy tale confronts, you'll be encouraged to go on to DEEP WORK.
+Here we do a "post mortem" on the powers that were overthrown in your story and find out how an old "spell" was broken.
+We also look at the characters that you're still wondering about and who aren't reconciled at the end of the story.
+By imagining ourselves into their stories, we can forge new paths of reconciliation that can be translated to our lives and times.

 Throughout your journey with WonderLit, you'll be seeing the many facets of the jewel that is your fairy tale.
 You'll understand why you chose it, and feel some of the "medicine" it has to offer.
 The whole process will give you a firsthand experience of the transformative power of the mythic imagination, and enrich your experience as an artist and a human being.